sulu/SuluCommunityBundle/Resources/doc/10-email-confirmation.md

 ## template

-Template which is render after successfully confirmed the email address.
+Template which is rendered after the email address has been successfully confirmed.

 **Example Template**:

 ```twig
 {# AppBundle:templates:community/EmailConfirmation/email-confirmation-success.html.twig #}